derek-zhou/airss/README.md

 ## Caveat

 The big caveat is that through no fault of its own, it only works with very few feeds, unless you do something (see later).
 The reason is [CORS](https://developer.mozilla.org/en-US/docs/Web/HTTP/CORS).
 For more info please see: [enable CORS](https://enable-cors.org/).
 The TL; DR is your browser will prevent AirSS from accessing other websites.
-I could use a proxy but that kind of defeats the purpose (simplicity, privacy, speed).
+I could use a proxy like all the other commersial on-line feed readers, but that kinds of defeats the purpose (simplicity, privacy, speed).
 All AirSS wants to do is to fetch and parse feeds, and the feeds:

 * are usually static, so the cross site accesses pose no risk at all
 * shall be considered public API entry points anyway